yaksh1/dashboard-github/RESULTS.md

-# Fix Average PR Age Calculation
+# Create README

 ## Changes

-- Modified `src/utils.js` to correctly calculate the average PR age by considering all closed PRs, not just merged ones.
-- Renamed `calculateAverageMergeTime` to `calculateAveragePRAge` for clarity.
-- Updated `src/components/DashboardView.jsx` to use the new function and display "Avg.
-PR Age".
+- Created a comprehensive `README.md` file for the project.
+- The README includes a project description, features, tech stack, getting started instructions, and a section on how to use the application.

 ## How to test

-1. Run the application.
+1. View the `README.md` file in the `create-readme` worktree.
-2. Analyze a repository.
-3. The "Avg.
-PR Age" stat card should now display a value instead of "N/A".